 Replication lag gives rise to BASE (Basically Available, Soft State, Eventual Consistency) as contrasted to the ACID model discussed earlier in the article.
 Basically Available means read and write traffic is as available as possible, while soft state means that the state could be a little different from one read replica to another.
 Eventual Consistency means that eventually (after no additional write traffic), the state will be consistent in all read replicas.

 A non-leader node is not critical, and its failure does not affect the state of the system.
 Leader failover, however, is not straightforward and has to be implemented with care and precision.
 On detecting the leader’s failure, the read replicas should elect a new leader to take over the cluster.
-This process of electing a new leader is called “achieving consensus” and depends on coordination discussed in a previous section.
+This process of electing a new leader is called “achieving consensus” and depends on coordination between follower nodes, as discussed in a previous section.

 Multiple Leader Replication